What Exactly is Vaginitis?

 - Trichomoniasis.

-What are Common Symptoms and Root Causes of Vaginitis?
+Common Symptoms and Root Causes

 The symptoms of vaginitis are itching, burning, feeling of heat and fullness in the vagina, a dragging feeling in the groin, increased urinary frequency, discomfort during intercourse, and a thick white vaginal discharge, that is, leucorrhoea.
 The clear or white secretion becomes purulent and yellow.
 The severity of leucorrhoea depends upon the degree of bacterial infection.
 Yeast, a type of fungus, normally colonize the vagina though in small numbers relative to health-promoting bacteria such as lactobacilli.
 An overgrowth of certain types of yeast, such as Candida albicans, produces vaginal yeast infections (also called yeast vaginitis or vaginal candidiasis).
 The main causes of vaginitis are irritation of vagina by external factors like cuts, abrasions in this region, constant wearing of tight-fitting clothes and wearing unclean clothes, using dirty or infected water and lack of hygiene.
 Cancer chemotherapy, cortisone-like medications, and HIV infection suppress the immune system, allowing disease-causing microbes to flourish.
 Certain medications and treatments can increase susceptibility to infection.
 Antibiotics kill the “friendly” bacteria that normally defend the vagina.
 These include the use of antibiotics, hormones and excessive douching.